loganwong52/IDAI780_Capstone/README.md

 Inside the notebook folder:

 To train the baseline:
-1. Run popularity_baseline_1.ipynb
-2. Run popularity_baseline_2.ipynb
-3. Run baseline_DDPG.ipynb
+1. Run baseline_DDPG.ipynb

 ---

-To train the model:
+To train the PPO model:
 1. Run PPO_HP_Tuning.ipynb
 2. Run PPO.ipynb